ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+for any list, stack, queue etc. will wrap in a struct that has first and last pointers

 although sh in containers (alpine linux), the ubiquity of bash (if git on windows, then have bash) use its features

 if global, decide if actually global or thread-local